 People use educational videos to explore new products, learn techniques, further their professional knowledge, take up new hobbies, and discover DIY approaches to all kinds of topics.
 The better the video, the better the tool for learning and remembering new information.

-Educational videos are evergreen, meaning they retain their value for a very long time—as long as their content remains accurate.
-Companies that produce educational videos find them to be a wise long-term investment.
+Teaching videos are evergreen, meaning they retain their value for a very long time—as long as their content remains accurate.
+Companies that produce videos for education find them to be a wise long-term investment.

-If you’re gearing up to make a new educational video, keep the following best practices in mind.
+If you’re gearing up to make a new teaching video, keep the following best practices in mind.